-The NOAA Ocean Exploration program strives to engage broad audiences to enhance America’s environmental literacy through the excitement of ocean discovery.
+The NOAA Office of Ocean Exploration and Research strives to engage broad audiences to enhance America’s environmental literacy through the excitement of ocean discovery.
 Increasing this literacy requires high-quality, effective collaborations between ocean explorers and America’s teachers.
 NOAA regularly forms such collaborations to reach out in new ways to the public to improve the literacy of learners with respect to ocean issues.

-Hands-on and standards-based lesson plans have been developed that bring entire classrooms "on board" for exploration and discovery.
-Using new technological "eyes" to see, sense, measure, image, and describe a little known ocean world, scientists and educators are bringing the excitement of late-breaking ocean discoveries into classrooms through the over 400 lesson plans presented here.
+Hands-on and standards-based lesson plans have been developed that bring entire classrooms "on board" for ocean exploration and discovery.
+Using new technological "eyes" to see, sense, measure, image, and describe a little-known ocean world, scientists and educators are bringing the excitement of late-breaking ocean discoveries into classrooms through the more than 450 lesson plans presented here.

-The Multimedia Discovery Missions are a series of 14 interactive multimedia presentations and learning activities that address topics ranging from Chemosynthesis, and Hydrothermal Vent Life, and Deep-sea Benthos to Food, Water and Medicine from the Sea.
+The Multimedia Discovery Missions are a series of 14 interactive multimedia presentations and learning activities that address topics ranging from Chemosynthesis and Hydrothermal Vent Life to Deep-sea Benthos, Plate Tectonics, Tides, and more.

-Between 2001 and 2009, NOAA’s Office of Exploration and Research (OER) sponsored eleven expeditions to explore deep-sea organisms and ecosystems in the Gulf of Mexico.
+Between 2001 and 2009, the NOAA Office of Exploration and Research (OER) sponsored 11 expeditions to explore deep-sea organisms and ecosystems in the Gulf of Mexico.
 Some of these sites are within a few miles of the Deepwater Horizon well.
-Each of these expeditions was documented with an extensive Web site that included lesson plans for educators at grade levels 5 through 12.
+Each of these expeditions was documented with an extensive web presence that included lesson plans for educators at grade levels 5 through 12.
 OER’s Gulf of Mexico Deep-Sea Ecosystem Education Materials Collection includes a selection of these lesson plans together with new lessons and additional background information about the Deepwater Horizon blowout event.

 Onsite teacher professional development workshops are offered at NOAA's Ocean Exploration Program Alliance partners nationwide.
-Currently these workshops focus on the Ocean Explorer Web site and train teachers in the use of the Okeanos Explorer Education Materials Collection, V1: Why Do We Explore?, and V2: How Do We Explore?.
-These one-day long professional development offerings help build regional cadres of ocean exploration teacher leaders.
+Currently these workshops focus on the Ocean Explorer website and train teachers in the use of the Okeanos Explorer Education Materials Collection, V1: Why Do We Explore? and V2: How Do We Explore?.
+These one-day professional development offerings help build regional cadres of ocean exploration teacher leaders.

-In 2009, NOAA's Ocean Exploratione Program developed a new series of online teacher workshops in conjunction with the commissioning of the Okeanos Explorer, the nation’s first ship solely dedicated to ocean exploration.
+In 2009, the NOAA Office of Ocean Exploration and Research developed a series of online teacher workshops in conjunction with the commissioning of the Okeanos Explorer, the nation’s first ship solely dedicated to ocean exploration.
 Through workshops on why we explore and how we explore, participants join NOAA as we begin a new era in ocean exploration and education.

 Here you will find links to useful teaching resources, many of which are covered during our teacher professional development workshops and online courses.

-NOAA's Ocean Exploration Program has developed alliances with aquariums and science centers across the country.
-Via a group of trained Ocean Exploration program facilitators, these locations provide two onsite professional development offeringsto teachers each year.
+The NOAA Office of Ocean Exploration and Research has developed alliances with aquariums and science centers across the country.
+Via a group of trained Ocean Exploration program facilitators, these locations provide two onsite professional development offerings to teachers each year.

-This Resources section provides you with a link to video interviews, profiles, and mission logs from several individuals who have built their careers in different disciplines of ocean science; a downloadable version of the entire Ocean Explorer field seasons from 2001-2008;; an ocean challenge puzzle and othe great tools to enhance classroom instruction in ocean science and exploration.
+This Resources section provides you with access to video interviews, profiles, and mission logs from several individuals who have built their careers in different disciplines of ocean science; an ocean challenge puzzle; an interactive animated ocean exploration learning tool for younger grades; and other resources to enhance classroom instruction in ocean science and exploration.

-Team up with other players around the globe or your classroom to solve the puzzle.
-Help the group by revealing one more piece of the hidden picture.
+Team up with other players in your classroom or around the globe to solve the ocean challenge puzzle.
+Answer ocean trivia questions to help the group by revealing one more piece of the hidden picture.

-With My Submarine Ocean Explorer you will explore exciting creatures and features found in the ocean through videos, text and photos collected on NOAA Office of Ocean Exploration and Research (NOAA OER) expeditions.
+With My Submarine Ocean Explorer, you will explore exciting creatures and features found in the ocean through videos, text, and photos collected on NOAA Office of Ocean Exploration and Research expeditions.
 View maps and charts showing the locations of the creatures and features and hear the scientists talk about their exciting work!
-We also have an html version of My Submarine Explorer!
+We also have a non-Flash, html version of My Submarine Ocean Explorer.

 This glossary contains nearly 3,000 technical terms, with their definitions, explanations, and illustrative materials where appropriate.
 The aim of the Coral Reef Information System (CoRIS) glossary is to help the student or layperson, as well as the professional scientist and manager, to understand the complex language and terminology of coral reef ecosystem science.

-The "OP" portal, created in collaboration with organizations including NOAA, contains dynamic, multi-media content designed to engage young adults, ocean enthusiasts, and middle school teachers and their students in ocean science, education, and conservation.
+The Smithsonian Ocean Portal, created in collaboration with organizations including NOAA, contains dynamic, multimedia content designed to engage young adults, ocean enthusiasts, and middle school teachers and their students in ocean science, education, and conservation.

-Revised June 14, 2013 by the Ocean Explorer Webmaster
+Revised January 28, 2015 by the NOAA Ocean Explorer Webmaster

 Office of Ocean Exploration and Research | National Oceanic and Atmospheric Administration |